sempare/sempare-delphi-template-engine/docs/internals.md

 All interfaces used by the parser and evaluation engine are defined in this file.

-_IVelocityVisitor_ is also defined (visitor pattern) which is used by the pretty printer and the evaluation engine.
+_ITemplateVisitor_ is also defined (visitor pattern) which is used by the pretty printer and the evaluation engine.

 __Sempare.Template.Parser.pas__